-For this example, we will use a form shown in the image below.
+For this example, we will use a form with name and surname fields.

 App.vue